-Before converting your garage door from a standard lift to a vertical lift, you will need a pair of vertical lift tracks.
+Before converting your garage door from a standard lift to a vertical lift, you will need to assemble a pair of vertical lift tracks.
 These are normally made by cutting off the curved portions of your horizontal tracks and adding a track extension to provide the necessary length for the upper vertical tracks.

-1. All the parts from the Vertical Lift Kit necessary for the Vertical track assembly should look exactly like this.
+1. All the parts from the Vertical Lift Kit necessary for the vertical track assembly should look similar to this.
 Assembly of the vertical lift tracks is done on a bench and then installed on the vertical jambs afterwards.
 You will also need to assemble the vertical lift tracks on a platform such as a table or flat wood board that is at least 1 ft. longer than the height of the door.

-2. Doors normally come with an angle and rivets.
+2. Door tracks normally come with an angle and rivets.
 Before assembling the vertical tracks, you must first remove the rivets.

 3. Remove all rivets from the track by drilling through each one with a 1/4" drill bit at a 45 degree angle.
 A 5/16" drill bit can be used, but this may risk enlarging the hole.

 4. Measure the maximum length of the straight part of horizontal track and mark a line at the end point.
-The length of this horizontal track is 80".
+The length of this horizontal track is 80 inches.

 5. Cut the track at the mark with a handsaw.

 6. Divide the length of the cut track by three.

 7. Lay the track face down on the platform.
 Measure the calculated length and mark two lines on the track that divide it into thirds.